Albert Alonso

 Thesis

-Uses differentiable programming techniques to develop computational methods and mathematical models exploring navigation, sensory integration, and behavioral adaptations under physical constraints of the microscopic scale.
+Uses differentiable programming techniques to develop computational methods and mathematical models exploring navigation, sensory integration, and behavioural adaptations under physical constraints of the microscopic scale.

 Software

-• Bayex – Bayesian Optimization in JAX stars
+• Bayex – Bayesian Optimisation in JAX stars

 • PCAx – Differentiable PCA in JAX stars